 Today we announced a collaboration with NumFOCUS to support three linchpin projects within the Python scientific and technical computing ecosystem—NumPy, SciPy, and pandas.
 Working with NumFOCUS, the fiscal sponsor behind these projects, allows us to deepen our support for community-led Python projects through the Tidelift Subscription, a managed open source subscription for application dependencies.
 It follows our recently announced partnership with the Python Software Foundation to support the widely used Pallets Projects for web application development.

-The Tidelift Subscription uses a layered approach to cover millions of open source packages that power applications today.
+The Tidelift Subscription uses a layered approach to cover thousands of open source packages that power applications today.
 Tidelift works directly with independent maintainers of the most widely used projects and pays them to provide an enterprise-grade experience for companies using their software, including software updates, licensing verification and indemnification, maintenance, code improvement, and more.

 Partnering with NumFOCUS means Tidelift now provides income through NumFOCUS to support the maintenance of SciPy, NumPy, and pandas.
 The project maintainers proactively work with Tidelift’s security response team, confirm licensing of their packages, certify authorship of their code, and provide other services to our enterprise customers.
 We’re also giving the maintainers anonymized analytics about how enterprise teams are using their open source packages.
 This is one of the top requests maintainers have asked us for so they can better understand commercial use of their projects.